June 12, 2015 • Vol. XXXVIII, No. 10

 • ARTS BEAT: Mary Roach makes North Words Writers Symposium a bit taboo.

 • SPORTS & REC: - Walk-a-thon raises $12,000 for local cancer fund; Two Skagway teams to compete in international bike relay ; Annual Skagway marathon set for Saturday, June 13.

 • OBITUARIES : - Dorothy Pike Lawson

 Next issue is June 24, 2015 (deadline: June 19).

 • Skaguay Alaskan 2015 Visitor Guide advertising rates & info (pdf) Call 907-983-2354 or email us if you want an ad in the 2015 Alaskan.
+First edition now on streets.
+Second edition deadline is June 20.
 Alaskans are distributed by our Newsies daily to the cruise ships and at locations all over Skagway and the region.
 You can link to the Alaskan's list of local attractions and more at the bottom of this page.
 Look for our new book of Alaskan historical features and photos, Skagway: City of the New Century.

 Annual Subscriptions Outside Skagway and Dyea: $45 second class Alaska, Canada's Yukon, and Lower 48 (slowest method) - $55 first class anywhere in North America (fastest method) - $65 first class elsewhere worldwide.
 Local subscriptions (Skagway PO Boxes) are $30.
 To subscribe, call 907-983-2354 with your address and credit card information, or mail a check to The Skagway News, PO Box 498, Skagway, AK 99840.